eejdoowad/mosi/README.md

 A node's subscriptions declare that it should get a message whenever a message is sent to one if its subscriptions.

-Note that every node is initialized with a default subscription corresponding to its class, e.g. background page is initialized with 'bp' and content scripts are initialized with 'cs'.
+Note that every node is initialized with a default subscription corresponding to its class, e.g. the background page is initialized with subscription 'bp' and content scripts are initialized with subscription 'cs'.
+Manually subscribing to any default subscription is an  error.

+Default subscriptions:
 * `'bp'` - background page
 * `'cs'` - content scripts
 * `'ep'` - extension page